In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 “Hi Lisa, I’ll PM you.”

-Then I immediately click “message” next to that person’s name and be as detailed as I want to be with that person privately on Facebook –– instead of publicly.
+Then I immediately click “Message” next to that person’s name and be as detailed as I want to be with that person privately on Facebook –– instead of publicly.
 (You don’t have to be “friends” on Facebook to do this.)

 That way, you’re: